 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.
 Depreciation of exhaustible fixed assets is charged as an expense against operations, and accumulated depreciation is reported on the Government-Wide Statement of Net Position.
 Depreciation has been provided over the estimated useful lives using the straight-line method of depreciation.
 No depreciation is taken on land or land rights.
 Expenditures for additions and betterments are capitalized.

 Capital assets are depreciated using the straight-line method over the following estimated useful lives:

-Description Estimated Useful Lives
+Estimated Useful Lives

-Building and improvements 10 - 40 years
+10 - 40 years

-Vehicles 5 - 10 years
+5 - 10 years

-Furniture and fixtures 5 - 10 years
+5 - 10 years

-Equipment 3 - 10 years
+3 - 10 years

 Deferred Outflows/Inflows of Resources